 Evan Arkush, Chief Monkey

-Evan has been riding motorcycles for about twenty years.
-He enjoys all aspects of riding and works to improve his abilities through a variety of experiences and year-round saddle time.
-These include commuting here in San Francisco (every day is a new adventure), riding both sport and dirt tracks and jaunting across the world to places like Southeast Asia, Spain, Australia and Mexico as well as the beautiful roads & trails of northern California.
-Some truly exhilarating places to be on a bike!
+Evan has been riding and loving motorcycles for about twenty five years.
+He enjoys all aspects of riding and works to improve his abilities through a variety of experiences plus year-round saddle time.
+These include commuting in San Francisco (every day is a new adventure!), riding both sport and dirt tracks, jaunting across the world to places like Southeast Asia, Spain, Australia and Mexico as well as the beautiful roads & trails of northern California.

-Back around 2006/2007 Evan founded Monkey Moto School on a lark after a few friends asked for help improving their riding skills.
-It became apparent that helping newer riders wasn’t a huge departure from teaching health and fitness (Evan’s other career) in terms of the psychology, methodology and the coordination required, even invoking yogic and sports mentalities which really help people to understand motorcycling on a deeper level.
+Back around 2006/2007 Evan founded Monkey Moto School on a lark after a few friends had asked him for help improving their riding skills.
+It became clear that helping improving riders wasn’t a huge departure from teaching health and fitness (Evan’s other career) in terms of the psychology, methodology and much of the coordination required, even invoking yogic and sports mentalities which really help people to understand motorcycling on a deeper level.

-On one particular afternoon a compliment on Evan’s thoughtful training turned into a suggestion that he consider offering classes to others.
-So as an experiment he placed an ad on good old Craigslist to see if anyone would be interested.
+While helping a friend on one particular afternoon a compliment turned into a suggestion that he consider offering classes to others so as an experiment he placed an ad on good old Craigslist.
 It turned out – and perhaps this should be no surprise – that lots of people were looking to improve their skills and gain confidence for safer riding.
 And so it began.

-Now a decade on, Evan has guided hundreds of novice and intermediate motorcyclists to new skill levels and he continues to develop Monkey Moto School’s curriculum in order to offer the very best training possible.
+Now more than a decade later, Evan has guided hundreds of novice and intermediate motorcyclists to new levels of skill and he continues to work on his own riding in order to further develop Monkey Moto School’s curriculum and offer the very best training possible.
 The five-star reviews on Yelp attest to that.